OpenEnergyPlatform/ontology/CONTRIBUTING.md

 - We are using [Git](https://git-scm.com/) for version management.
 [Git How To](https://githowto.com/) provides an introduction into working with Git.
 Also there is a helpful [Git Cheat Sheet](https://training.github.com/downloads/github-git-cheat-sheet.pdf).
 - We use [Protégé](https://protege.stanford.edu/) to edit the ontology.
 To get to know Protégé you can use the [Pizza Tutorial](https://www.michaeldebellis.com/post/new-protege-pizza-tutorial). <br> Please make sure you changed your Protégé settings to [numerical identifiers](https://github.com/OpenEnergyPlatform/ontology/wiki/Numerical-Identifiers) and got a [personal ID](https://github.com/OpenEnergyPlatform/ontology/wiki/Add-yourself-as-a-contributor) to add new classes.
 - Every other Thursday (even weeks) an online [OEO developer meeting](https://github.com/OpenEnergyPlatform/ontology/wiki/oeo-dev-meeting-plan) takes place.
+Use the [OEP contact form](https://openenergyplatform.org/contact/) to gain access.
 - Before you change anything, get familiar with the [OEO Workflow](#workflow).

 ## Development

 ### Getting Started
 Please read the [OEO best practices](https://github.com/OpenEnergyPlatform/ontology/wiki/Best-Practice-Principles) carefully.
+The following emojis are used in the text to help you identify the tool you are supposed to use for a specific workstep.

 | Emoji ...                | ... symbolizes tool ... | ...which is used for ...                                   |
 |:------------------------:|:-----------------------:| ---------------------------------------------------------- |